greggtdd/DeepPurpleNetwork/docs/pages/dp_universe.md

 ### Bands' PageRank scores

 <div style="text-align: justify">The same criterion described above can be also applied for the bands.
-Festival events play, off course, a major role in this ranking, but also bands such as <b>Whitesnake</b>, <b>Blackmore's Night</b> and the <b>Michael Schenker Group</b> seem to be relevant given their numoerous line-ups, which include some of the most influential musicians from the original network. </div>
+Festival events play, off course, a major role in this ranking, but also bands such as <b>Whitesnake</b>, <b>Blackmore's Night</b> and the <b>Michael Schenker Group</b> seem to be relevant given their numoerous line-ups, which include some of the most influential musicians from the original network.
+You can zoom inside the graph in order to see all the listed bands with the highest PageRank scores.</div>

 <!-- blank line -->
 <figure class="video_container">